lloricode/laravel-imageable/README.md

            ->uploads($imageFiles) // must array,
             ->each([
                 [
-                    'name' => 'banner' , // this will be use in calling image 'spatie' => function ($image) {
+                    'size_name' => 'banner' , // this will be use in calling image
+                    'spatie' => function ($image) {

                         $image // abstract of spatie/image https://github.com/spatie/image